 In this episode, we offer up some expert advice to help you answer all these questions and more!

-Today, our Director of Promoted Pins Management, Erin Harding, takes the mic to talk about Promoted Pin Campaigns.
+Our Director of Pinterest Ads Management, Erin Harding, takes the mic to talk about Pinterest Ads Campaigns.
 Erin’s guest today is Emilee Vales.
-Emilee is a former teacher turned Pinterest marketing and ads expert who has built her own business from the ground up promoting pins and running ad campaigns on the Pinterest platform.
+Emilee is a former teacher turned Pinterest marketing and ads expert who has built her own business from the ground up promoting Pins and running ad campaigns on the Pinterest platform.

 Before we begin, it’s worth noting a couple of terminology and function changes in the ads dashboard that Pinterest recently rolled out.
 Here’s an overview of the most relevant changes for our discussion:

 - Traffic Objective Campaigns have now been renamed to Consideration Campaigns